torproject/onionbalance/docs/v3/tutorial-v3.rst

 .. contents:: Table of Contents

-This is a step-by-step *recipe* to help you configure OnionBalance for v3 onions.
+This is a step-by-step *recipe* to help you configure Onionbalance for v3 onions.

 This is really one of my favorite recipes: While onions can make many meals instantly delicious, if the right balance is not found there is danger that